Stable-Baselines-Team/stable-baselines/docs/guide/pretrain.rst

 		    return env.action_space.sample()
 		# Data will be saved in a numpy archive named `expert_cartpole.npz`
 		# when using something different than an RL expert,
-		# you must pass the environment object explicitely
+		# you must pass the environment object explicitly
 		generate_expert_traj(dummy_expert, 'dummy_expert_cartpole', env, n_episodes=10)